-In his pastoral letter to a fledgling church plant in Corinth, the Apostle Paul gives this reminder: "We all, with unveiled faces, are looking as in a mirror at the glory of the Lord and are being transformed into the same image from glory to glory" (2 Corinthians 3v18, CSB).
-Based on this promise of transformation, deep inward change of the essential nature of a person should be the main aspiration for individuals and communities who have encountered the love of Jesus and are filled with his Spirit.
+In his pastoral letter to a struggling church plant in Corinth, the Apostle Paul gives this reminder: "We all, with unveiled faces, are looking as in a mirror at the glory of the Lord and are being transformed into the same image from glory to glory" (2 Corinthians 3:18).
+Based on this promise of transformation, for individuals and communities who have encountered the love of Jesus and are filled with his Spirit, we aspire to a deep inward change as we become more and more like him.

 Seeing how the early monastic tradition organized its communal life around the pursuit of continuous change through the vow of conversatio morum, or "conversion of life."
 For them, conversion was more than a one-time experience of trusting in Jesus for salvation; it was the genesis of a way of life dedicated to opening themselves to God's ever-deepening invitations to growth and healing.

 As Jesus followers we should feel this ache for change deep in our own souls.
 We personally hunger to be change agents.
 As pastors, we refuse to be hirelings, or simply chaplains who manage the decline of a dying church.
-If life change isn’t happening, we may as well pack our bags and ask God "what next."
-However, God didn’t call us to play it safe.
+God didn’t call us to play it safe.
 Neither did He call us to depend on our own talents, nor on the talents of a few others.
 He didn't ask us to depend on our own finances, nor the controlling finances of others.
 He has and He will always continue to provide for His Church.
-He wants obedience and obedience is better than sacrifice as Scripture says.
+He wants obedience, and obedience is better than sacrifice as Scripture says.

 While we still have a lot to learn, we will continue to trust in God to help us map the journey of change as we lead others to know God, find freedom, discover purpose, and make a difference.
 Spiritual formation isn't a mysterious, irrational, or magical process; there is a God-ordained order under grace that must be observed and cooperated with.
 If this is true for individual persons saying yes to Jesus, then it's also true for how we lead at BeLoved City Church.